Randy Jackson (offensive lineman)

-Randall Belford Jackson (born March 6, 1944) is an American former college and professional football player who was an offensive lineman in the National Football League (NFL) for eight years during the 1960s and 1970s.
-Jackson played college football for the University of Florida, and thereafter, he played professionally for the Chicago Bears of the NFL.
+Randall Belford Jackson (born March 6, 1944) is an American former professional football player who was an offensive lineman for eight years in the National Football League (NFL) during the 1960s and 1970s.
+Jackson played college football for the Florida Gators, and thereafter, he played professionally for the Chicago Bears of the NFL.

-Early years
+Early life

 Randy Jackson was born in Lake City, Florida in 1944, and he attended Lake City High School.

 College career

-Jackson received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a tackle for coach Ray Graves' Florida Gators football team from 1963 to 1965.
+Jackson received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a tackle for coach Ray Graves' Gators from 1963 to 1965.
 As a senior in 1965, he was a member of the first Gators squad to ever receive an invitation from a "major" bowl, the 1966 Sugar Bowl.
 Jackson graduated from Florida with a bachelor's degree in business administration in 1968, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."